Monday, December 16, 2013

 Title:

-Not many secrets of these two married women.
+There are not many secrets between these two married women.
 They are pretty honest to their hubbies except for that Leda's porn flick and Lillian's "SM" quicky in the Hilton hotel..

 Cover:

-Good as all Orbik's covers are - in this one he caught both of their expressions exceptionally well.
+Good as all Orbik's covers are, in this one he caught both of their expressions exceptionally well.
 But it's not too accurate because Lillian is not naked during her Hilton affair.
-It probably portraits the picture that Nan used for blackmailing.
+It likely depicts the picture Nan used for blackmail.

 Sunday, November 3, 2013